PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter_basic.md

 The tuning procedure is:

-1. Arm the vehicle, takeoff, and hover (typically in _Position mode_).
+1. Arm the vehicle, takeoff, and hover (typically in [Position mode](../flight_modes/position_mc.md)).
 1. Open _QGroundControl_ **Vehicle Setup > PID Tuning**
    ![QGC Rate Controller Tuning UI](../../assets/mc_pid_tuning/qgc_mc_pid_tuning_rate_controller.png)
 1. Select the **Rate Controller** tab.
 1. Confirm that the airmode selector is set to **Disabled**
-1. Set the *Thrust curve* value to: 0.3
+1. Set the *Thrust curve* value to: 0.3 (PWM, power-based controllers) or 1 (RPM-based ESCs)

    :::note
+   For PWM, power-based and (some) UAVCAN speed controllers, the control signal to thrust relationship may not be linear.
-   On some vehicles the optimal tuning at hover thrust may not be ideal at higher thrust.
+   As a result, the optimal tuning at hover thrust may not be ideal when the vehicle is operating at higher thrust.

-   The thrust curve value can be used to compensate for this non-linearity (for more information see the [detailed PID tuning guide](../config_mc/pid_tuning_guide_multicopter.md#thrust-curve)
+   The thrust curve value can be used to compensate for this non-linearity:
-   A value of 0.3 is a good default.
+   - For PWM controllers, 0.3 is a good default (which may benefit from [further tuning](../config_mc/pid_tuning_guide_multicopter.md#thrust-curve)).
+   - For RPM-based controllers, use 1 (no further tuning is required as these have a quadratic thrust curve).

+   For more information see the [detailed PID tuning guide](../config_mc/pid_tuning_guide_multicopter.md#thrust-curve).
    :::
 1. Set the *Select Tuning* radio button to: **Roll**.
 1. (Optionally) Select the **Automatic Flight Mode Switching** checkbox.
-   This will _automatically_ switch from _Position_ mode to _Stabilised_ mode when you press the **Start** button
+   This will _automatically_ switch from [Position mode](../flight_modes/position_mc.md) to [Stabilised mode](../flight_modes/manual_stabilized_mc.md) when you press the **Start** button
 1. For rate controller tuning switch to *Acro mode*, *Stabilized mode* or *Altitude mode* (unless automatic switching is enabled).
 1. Select the **Start** button in order to start tracking the setpoint and response curves.
 1. Rapidly move the *roll stick* full range and observe the step response on the plots.